-4.1 As noted in the Keeping Learners Safe guidance the school should designate a specific governor for Safeguarding who will oversee the school's Safeguarding Policy and practice and provide a supporting link for the Designated Senior People for Safeguarding.
+4.1 As noted in the Keeping Learners Safe guidance the school should designate a specific governor for Safeguarding who will oversee the School's Safeguarding Policy and practice and provide a supporting link for the Designated Senior People for Safeguarding.

 The Designated Governors responsibilities will also include ensuring that the Governing Body/Management Committee undertake an annual review of safeguarding policy and procedures and how the school's safeguarding duties have been discharged.
-The Designated Governor and Chair of Governors will ensure that they attend CTMSB Level 3 Safeguarding training or equivalent a minimum of every 2 years in line with the requirements of the DSP.
+Governors must ensure that they complete Group A Safeguarding training as soon as practical on commencement of the role.
+We would expect Chairs of Governors and the Designated Governor for Safeguarding to complete further training in line with their additional responsibilities i.e. Group B training modules etc. Chairs of Governors must complete Managing Allegations Against Staff/Professional Concerns training within twelve months of commencement in the role.
 They will also publicise training amongst their governing body and encourage their colleague's attendance as safeguarding is everyone's business.

-The [name of school] Safeguarding Governor is [name and contact details]
+The Safeguarding Governor is Lynsey Morris (Morris\lynsey@hotmail.com)

-The Designated Senior Person for Safeguarding
+The Designated-Safeguarding Person

-- 4.2 We will follow the Welsh Government Guidance for Keeping Learners Safe (2022), the Wales Safeguarding Procedures and all local protocols in relation to safeguarding that have been endorsed by the Cwm Taf Morgannwg Safeguarding Board. - 4.3 The school will ensure it has a Designated Senior Person (DSP) for Safeguarding, who has undertaken the CTMSB Level 3 Safeguarding training or equivalent in accordance with their level of responsibility, plus identify clear arrangements for a substitute in the DSP's absence.
-These arrangements will be replicated for Looked After Children, the roles are definably different but may be undertaken by the same person.
-[Name of school] will aim to have a minimum of two persons trained to fulfil the Designated Senior Person (DSP) role, which where relevant, should include representation from each key stage, including the Headteacher.
-At least one suitably trained member of staff must be on site at all times. - 4.4 Within [name of school] the Headteacher/Setting Leader retains overall responsibility for Safeguarding.
-Our named DSP for Safeguarding is [name of persons].
-The DSP is responsible for ensuring: - - The smooth running of safeguarding processes within their school/settings. - That all staff are compliant with safeguarding training requirements and all staff receive Level One safeguarding training via an accredited training source at minimum every three years. - That all staff are made aware of their safeguarding responsibilities as part of their induction to their employment. - To maintain a written record of staff signatures to evidence they have received, read and understood the Safeguarding Policy. - That all staff have an annual reminder of the importance of safeguarding awareness, the procedures to follow and the expected ethical standards of behaviour of staff in relation to pupil safety and welfare. - Appropriate interactions with Children's Services and other partners with effective sharing of information. - That all multi agency meetings for children are attended and that appropriate written information is shared with the meeting in accordance with timescales. - Contribute and be responsible for the school actions within children's care and support plans. - That support and advice is provided to all staff with regard to concerns for the welfare and safety of children. - Ensure that child protection learning is disseminated to all staff in the school. - The accuracy and efficiency of children's safeguarding records (see Section 7).
+4.2 We will follow the Welsh Government Guidance for Keeping Learners Safe (2022), the Wales Safeguarding Procedures and all local protocols in relation to safeguarding that have been endorsed by the Cwm Taf Morgannwg Safeguarding Board.

+4.3 The school will ensure it has a Designated Safeguarding Person (DSP), who has undertaken the Group C (formerly Level 3) Safeguarding training or equivalent in accordance with their level of responsibility, plus identify clear arrangements for a substitute in the DSP's absence.
+These arrangements will be replicated for Children Looked After, the roles are definably different but may be undertaken by the same person.
+Maesteg School will aim to have a minimum of two persons trained to fulfil the Designated Safeguarding Person (DSP) role, including the Headteacher.
+At least one suitably trained member of staff must be on site at all times.

+4.4 Within Maesteg School the Headteacher retains overall responsibility for Safeguarding.
+Our named DSP is Tania Hill.
+The DSP is responsible for ensuring:

+- The smooth running of safeguarding processes within their school/settings. - That all staff are made aware of their safeguarding responsibilities as part of their induction to their employment and undertake mandatory Group A e-learning module as soon as is reasonably possible but no later than 12 months from their start date. - That all staff are compliant with safeguarding training requirements and all staff receive face to face/interactive Group B (formerly Level 1) refresher training preferably within two years but should not exceed three years; due to the changing nature of online safety it is recommended that this be renewed regularly. - To maintain a written/printable record of staff signatures/e-signatures to evidence they have received, read and understood the Safeguarding Policy. - That all staff have an annual reminder of the importance of safeguarding awareness, the procedures to follow and the expected ethical standards of behaviour of staff in relation to pupil safety and welfare. - Appropriate interactions with Children's Services and other partners with effective sharing of information. - That all multi agency meetings for children are attended and that appropriate written information is shared with the meeting in accordance with timescales. - Contribute and be responsible for the school actions within children's care and support plans.

+- That support and advice is provided to all staff with regard to concerns for the welfare and safety of children. - Ensure that child protection learning is disseminated to all staff in the school. - The accuracy and efficiency of children's safeguarding records (see Section 7).